Heroku Enables Dovetail to Deliver (and Fund) Scalable Solutions for High-Growth Startups

 This long-term responsibility has led the Dovetail team to standardize their approach to building a variety of client web and mobile apps.
 In the early stages of development, Heroku provides a well understood environment that integrates with common developer tools and processes.
 This makes it easier and more cost effective to take an MVP from initial concepts to deployment in production.
 In particular, Heroku Review Apps and GitHub integration enable developers to create disposable one-off instances of their apps for streamlined testing as part of their broader continuous delivery pipeline.

 As a product gains traction in the market, Heroku scales easily on demand.
-Rather than having to spend time and money rearchitecting in order to scale, Heroku makes scaling a matter of simply adding more dynos or increasing the size of Heroku Postgres and Heroku Redis data services, all of which takes just a few clicks or terminal commands.
+Rather than having to spend time and money rearchitecting in order to scale, Heroku makes scaling a matter of simply adding more dynos or increasing the size of Heroku Postgres and Heroku Data for Redis data services, all of which takes just a few clicks or terminal commands.

 During normal operations, Dovetail also monitors each of its portfolio company's apps in production.
 The company's 24/7 monitoring team put Heroku's operational experience at the heart of their process, allowing them to focus on maintaining application health rather than spending time managing the underlying tech stack.
 In particular, the Rollbar add-on provides the Dovetail team with real time error and crash reporting monitoring at the app level, while the Coralogix add-on delivers SOC2 compliant log analysis.